likamrat/jumpstart-cli/GITHUB_COPILOT_AZURE_CLI_REFACTORING_PROMPT.md

 ---

 **🎉 PROJECT COMPLETE**: All targeted Azure CLI refactoring has been successfully completed.
-The subscription package achieved 95.9% test coverage, the quota functionality within arcbox achieved 94.3% test coverage, **the complete ArcBox preflight package (status, rp, quota) has 122 comprehensive tests with full Azure CLI wrapper integration**, **the main `cmd/arcbox` package has been 100% refactored with 15+ comprehensive test functions and zero direct Azure CLI calls remaining**, and **the `internal/preflight/validator` package has been 100% refactored with all legacy functions eliminated and comprehensive test coverage**.
+The subscription package achieved 95.9% test coverage, the quota functionality within arcbox achieved 94.3% test coverage, **the complete ArcBox preflight package (status, rp, quota) has 122 comprehensive tests with full Azure CLI wrapper integration**, **the main `cmd/arcbox` package has been 100% refactored with 15+ comprehensive test functions and zero direct Azure CLI calls remaining**, **the `internal/preflight/validator` package has been 100% refactored with all legacy functions eliminated and comprehensive test coverage**, and **the `internal/utils` package has been 100% refactored with all 4 remaining utility functions updated to use the Azure CLI wrapper**.

 **FINAL ACHIEVEMENT**: This refactoring approach has successfully modernized Azure CLI integration across all targeted packages, achieving **100% elimination of direct Azure CLI calls in business logic** while demonstrating a systematic way to achieve comprehensive testability, dependency injection, and robust error handling with full backward compatibility.

-**LEGACY STATUS**: Only 32 Azure CLI calls remain in the entire codebase, all properly encapsulated within the Azure CLI wrapper implementation (`internal/azurecli/azurecli.go`) where they belong.
+**LEGACY STATUS**: Only 32 Azure CLI calls remain in the entire codebase, all properly encapsulated within the Azure CLI wrapper implementation (`internal/azurecli/azurecli.go`) where they belong. **Compilation has been validated** with successful builds and test execution across all refactored packages.